justingrammens/THAT-2022-WI/Hello_ML_World/README.md

 * How the concepts of [Machine Learning](https://en.wikipedia.org/wiki/Machine_learning) are different from traditional programming
 * Review the source code, examples and tests in the [TensorFlow Lite project for Microcontrollers](https://github.com/tensorflow/tflite-micro)
 * Exercised the tests in Linux Docker instance
-* Used Google Collab to train our own model to predict outputs based on values following the equation *y=sin(x)*
+* Used Google Colab to train our own model to predict outputs based on values following the equation *y=sin(x)*
 * After the model was created we loaded the source code and supporting model onto a Arduino Nano 33 BLE Sense microcoroller that showed the ability to run the neural network at the edge